 I first purchased my clematis as a seed at Home Depot.
 I planted it too late that year and so saw nothing the first season.

 The following spring one small shoot came out of the ground.
-When it reached the hefty height of about 10 inches, it’s life was abruptly cut off by one of the pesky critters in my yard (squirrels, rabbits and chipmunks).
+When it reached the hefty height of about ten inches, its life was abruptly cut off by one of the pesky critters in my yard (squirrels, rabbits and chipmunks).
 Not realizing my clematis would make a tasty breakfast, I had not protected it.
 The decapitation was too much for the newbie.
 Blooms would have to wait.